-It’s half term this week and if you’re running out of things to keep your kids occupied then I’ve got some great, free recycled craft ideas for kids made from the contents of your recycling bin for your kids to tackle.
-All the crafts are super fun and great for nursery school aged kids and up (although adult supervision and in some cases, help, is definitely require).
+If you are running out of things to keep your kids occupied then I’ve got some great, free recycled craft ideas for kids made from the contents of your recycling bin for your kids to tackle.
+All the crafts are super fun and great for nursery school-aged kids and up (although adult supervision and in some cases, help, is definitely required).

 The old favourite.
-This one needs a fair bit of help from adults, but is great fun.
+This one needs a fair bit of help from adults but is great fun.
 Wash out two tin cans (that ideally have been opened with a smooth edge tin can opener to avoid any sharp edges.
-Although covering the edge with tape is good too) and use a nail and hammer to make a hole in the bottom.
+Although covering the edge with tape is good too).
+Then use a nail and hammer to make a hole in the bottom.
 Tie a long bit of string between the two (with the knot on the inside of the can) and start talking.

-Empty toilet roll tubes make great owls.
+Empty toilet roll tubes make great owls, and a simple craft idea that kids will love.
 Simple push two edges together at one end to make the ears and then grab a pen and start colouring, or some coloured paper and start cutting and sticking.
-You can even hang them up afterwards with some string.
+You can even hang them up afterward with some string.

 4. Plastic Bottle Bowling

 Another old favourite.
 A drum, made from a tin can and a balloon.
 You can add some stale rice into the mix too if you’re in the market for a headache, or if you’ve got a babysitter/grandparents coming round!
 Add a handful of rice or lentils to your empty can.
 Cut the end off the balloon and then stretch this over the top of your can.
 Secure it in place with an elastic band.
-Some chop sticks or skeweres will make good drumsticks.
-However you might want to cover the ends of the sticks with large balls of plasticine or blue tac to stop them from poking their eyes.
+Some chopsticks or skewers will make good drumsticks.
+However, you might want to cover the ends of the sticks with large balls of plasticine or blue tac to stop them from poking their eyes.